Momarfall39/DIABA/README.md

-DIABA is the answer to your ecommerce.
+DAMEL is the answer to your ecommerce.